 - Hardware: Lots of newer hardware/graphics cards may not work on a Windows XP designed computer/laptop.

-- Software: New versions of programs may stop functioning on Windows XP or the OS may not even be supported by the software vendor.
+- Software: Programs may stop functioning on Windows XP or the OS may not even be supported by the software vendor.

 - Many major software companies are now blocking installs or upgrades of their software on Windows XP.
 It’s only a matter of time before others follow suit.